TwistedQFTs/omega-integrand/README.md

 # OmegaBook Mathematica Package

-This repository contains the Mathematica package `omegabook`, which is associated with computations done in the paper titled "Higher Operations in Perturbation Theory."
+This repository contains the Mathematica package `omegabook`, which is associated with computations of Schwinger integrand done in the paper titled "Higher Operations in Perturbation Theory."
 This work is part of a collaborative project.
 For more details, please refer to the [paper on arXiv](https://arxiv.org/abs/2403.13049).

 ## Installation